 - Making this a dairy free meatball recipe - to make this a dairy free, whole30 meatball recipe, simply omit the parmesan cheese from the meatball mixture

 - Mix and match your meats - There are a lot of different meat options for these slow cooker meatballs - ground beef, pork, veal, lamb, chicken, or turkey.
 You can mix and match any combination of these.
+I get all of my grass-fed, grass finished beef, heritage pork, organic chicken and sustainable seafood here.

 Storage and Prep